 Veterans' Affairs is one of the very most important functions of Federal governance.
 But it does not need the over bureaucratization of being a separate Cabinet department.
 It needs dedicated and devoted personnel from the top down.
 With that thought, I suggest Rear Admiral Sylvia Trent-Adams, PhD, RN, FAAN, the current Chief Nurse Officer and Deputy Surgeon General to be Secretary of Veterans Affairs/Under Secretary of Defense for Veterans' Affairs.
 Regardless of her political party affiliation, she has the clinical and administrative experience and acumen to be an excellent one.

 I don't expect or promote a return to the Cabinet's original size.
 The realities and responsibilities of Federal governance in the 21st century world doesn't allow for such.
 However, it does need to be such that it can be easily accountable and readily recognizable.
+So much of the President's current Cabinet is now comprised of cabinet level officials, who are not part of the official line of succession.
+Such offices need to be eliminated, or at least, redesignated to sub Cabinet level.

 First and foremost is the position of White House Chief of Staff.
 I have long advocated for the elimination of that job title throughout government.
 Dr. Carson has, in his profession, held that title, and should as President, as Jack Kennedy did, as the last President to do so.